m3g/PDBTools.jl/docs/src/auxiliary.md

 ## Residue tick labels for plots

+!!! compat
+    The `residue_ticks` function requires at least PDBTools version 0.14.1.

 The `residue_ticks` function provides a practical way to define tick labels in plots associated to an amino-acid sequence:

 ```julia